HenHus/Husmorph/README.md

 ---

-## Using the Tool
+# Using the Tool

-### Setting Landmarks on Images

-1. Click **Set landmarks on images** to open the landmark placement window.
+## Landmarking - view and placement

+### Setup
-2. **Image Requirements:**
+1. **Image Requirements:**
-   - Images can have any resolution, but all images in the folder must share the same resolution.
+   - Images can have any resolution
-   - For machine learning purposes, ensure the resolution is 2,000,000 pixels or lower (e.g., around 1920x1080).
+   - For machine learning purposes, ensure the resolution is 2MP or lower (e.g., < 1920x1080).
-3. Select the folder containing your images.
-The selected folder path will be displayed.
+2. Upload the image folder you like to use.
+Once selected, the images will appear beneath in the same section.
+3. Pick a save destination for your XML file, which will contain the landmark data.
 4. Specify the number of landmarks to place on each image.
-5. Ensure the "Use the selected model" option is **unchecked**, then click **Place landmarks**.

-#### Landmark Placement Workflow
-- A new window will open, displaying each image in your selected folder one at a time.
+### Usage - landmarking

-- **Controls:**
+ **Controls:**
-  1. **Left-click** to place a landmark.
+  - **Left-click** to place a landmark.
-  2. **Right-click** to delete the last placed landmark.
+  - **Right-click** to delete the last placed landmark.
+  - Press '**W**' to zoom in on an area to precisely place a landmark.
-  3. Once all landmarks are placed for an image, **left-click** to proceed to the next image.
+  - Once all landmarks are placed for an image, press '**D**' to proceed to the next image, '**A**' to go back to the previous image, or use the buttons underneath the image.
-  4. To skip an image, press **Tab**.
-- After processing all images, the window will close automatically, and the data will be saved to an XML file in the same parent folder as your images.
+  - Press '**S**' to save the landmarks to the chosen location, or use the '**Save XML**' button.

 ---

-### Visualizing Landmarks

-- Open the XML file containing the landmark data you want to view.
-- Ensure the original image folder remains in its original location (the images must be accessible for visualization).
-The XML file references the images by their original path, so if the images are moved, the landmarks cannot be overlaid correctly.
-- Use **Spacebar** to navigate through the images while viewing their landmarks.
-- Press `c` to cancel, and go back to the program.
----
+### Usage - viewing and editing

+   XML file containing data to the uploaded can at any time be uploaded using the '**Upload existing XML**' button.
+Then, previously annotated landmarks can be viewed and edited in the same way with the same controls as above, and saved to the same uploaded XML file.

-### Machine Learning
+## Machine Learning Training

 Husmorph includes a built-in machine learning pipeline to predict landmarks automatically.
 To use this functionality, you first need to train the model on your dataset, enabling it to make accurate predictions for landmark placement in future images.

 #### Training a Model
 1. Select an XML file containing landmark data for training.
 2. Set the number of *threads* your computer should use.
-   - **Note:** The program auto-detects your computer's capabilities, and estimates how many threads you should use
    - **General recommendation:** Save 1–2 threads for system processes.
 For a typical laptop, use ~5 threads.
 3. Specify the number of *trials* for parameter optimization.
    - More trials increase the likelihood of finding the optimal model but also increase training time.
+We recommend between 50-100 trials.

    > **Analogy:** Think of a rifle shooter improving over time.
 Each trial fine-tunes the shooter’s accuracy, increasing the likelihood of hitting the target center.
 4. Choose the folder where the trained model will be saved.
 During training, this folder will temporarily store intermediate files.
 The best model from each trial (based on cross-validation) is saved in this folder.
 The filenames indicate the mean deviation from cross-validation, allowing to compare trials fairly and monitor performance.

 **Note**: the software becomes unresponsive once training has started.

+**Note**: follow in the TERMINAL window to follow the training!

+## Predict landmarks

-5. Once training is complete, the model can be used in the **Set landmarks on images** tab.
-Remember to:
+Once training is complete, the model can be used for prediction by uploading a image folder, and the model under this section.
+The results can be displayed in the '**Landmarking - view and placement**' section, by uploading the same image folder there, along with the XML file containing the predicted data.
-   - Select a new set of images
-   - Select the created model
-   - Use images with the same resolution as those used for training for best results

 ---